levi0206/lerblog/content/posts/first.md

 ```
 baseurl: ""
 ```
-At least for, I can see my website using this trick.
+At least for me, I can see my website with this trick.
 To add a new post, you can
 1. type
 ```
 hugo new content folder-you-want-to-store/first-post.md